Michael Arnheim: Religion

-History & Politics
+History and politics

 Arnheim's Cambridge Ph.D. thesis, published by the Oxford University Press in 1972 under the title The Senatorial Aristocracy in the Later Roman Empire, offered a new explanation of the "decline and fall" of the Roman Empire in the West.
 Arnheim contended that the reason the Western Empire fell was that the central government in the West was sapped from within by the senatorial aristocracy, who now again dominated the top administrative posts while building up their own countervailing local power through the spread of large estates.
 As a result, the central government proved unable to withstand the "barbarian" incursions.
 The same rise of the senatorial aristocracy did not occur in the Eastern half of the Empire, which therefore survived for another thousand years, albeit in a gradually shrinking state.

 This analysis itself was based on a new theory about the essential nature of governmental power, namely that there are and have ever been essentially only two models of government: (a) where power is concentrated in the hands of a minority, whether hereditary or not; and (b) where power is concentrated in the hands of a single individual.
 This analysis was also the subject of Aristocracy in Greek Society (1977).
 The same model was then tested and found to apply to modern history and the present-day world as well.
 This is the theme of Two Models of Government, published in 2016.
+His 2020 book, Gateway English, seeks to show how English can be used as a gateway to learning other languages through etymological links.
+His 2022 book, Why Rome Fell, was reviewed by Bryn Mawr College as "a useful [thesis] both to contemplate and qualify".
+The book argues that the transformation of Rome was driven less by decay than by the empire's conversion from a tolerant communal religion to the exclusivist creed of Christianity, and by Constantine's fusion of monarchical authority with a serviceable aristocratic elite that shaped both the Byzantine and post-Roman political order.

+In Five Thousand Years of Monarchy, Arnheim offers a reinterpretation of recorded history through the lens of power structure, suggesting that, regardless of labels, there are and always have been only two essential types of government: monarchy and oligarchy.
+Arnheim argues, for example, that Periclean democracy was actually a monarchy, while modern democracies are really oligarchies.
+Arnheim further seeks to demonstrate that power structure is also relevant to other features of the societies concerned, such as stability, liberty, equality and foreign policy, as well as to the social and political ethos of those societies.